akingdom/llux-website/README.md

 ---

 ## Current Scope

+> As Llux is *in early development*, the present focus is on building the central technical supports needed for upcoming design matters.

 The core toolchain currently exposes a `llux` CLI and a C-based compiler layout.
 Basic examples, keyword and localisation docs, and build scripts exist in the implementation workspace.